Biomedical Research, Ph.D.

 • Official transcript/s from degree-granting institution/s; other transcripts may be required

-The GRE is not required; however GRE scores can be submitted to strengthen your application.
+The GRE is not required; however, GRE scores can be submitted to strengthen your application.

 Applications are accepted on a rolling basis and are reviewed until the class is filled.
 Applications will be considered until June 30, if openings are available.
 International applicants should adhere to the deadlines set in place by the Office of International Admissions.
-The Biomedical Research Ph.D. program is highly competitive; thus, early applcations provide the best chance for acceptance.
+The Biomedical Research Ph.D. program is highly competitive; thus, early applications provide the best chance for acceptance.

 Conditional Admission